stonefarmer9/Airport/README.md

  - Potential work :
     - land needs to be shortened via extracting the if/else - have plated with some ideas of this.LandingCleared variables to control it but to no avail yet.
+    - I would update the gitignore to remove both coverage and node modules from github.

 - Potential test work:
       - more edge cases could be tested for perhaps, such as landing multiple planes at once.
 Changing weather etc.